-Figure 11 illustrates a simplified version of process flow of the current L2_SM_AP baseline algorithm.
+Schematic below illustrates a simplified version of process flow of the current L2_SM_AP baseline algorithm.
 The process flow captures important processes that involve input data streams and static and ancillary data used in the algorithm to generate the L2_SM_AP soil moisture product.

-Figure 11: Process flow diagram of the baseline L2_SM_AP algorithm.
+Process flow diagram of the baseline L2_SM_AP algorithm.
 The disaggregated TB at 9 km are converted to soil moisture using algorithms described in L2_SM_P but based on 9 km resolution ancillary data.